How to Use a VPS A Beginner's Guide

 Best Practices for User Management

-Use Strong Passwords: Use strong passwords for all user accounts.
-The passwords must mix uppercase and lowercase letters, numbers, and special characters.
+• Use Strong Passwords: Use strong passwords on all the user accounts.
+The passwords should be composed of a combination of upper and lower case letters, figures and special characters.

 Set up a firewall.
 It should control traffic based on security rules.
 Common firewall tools include: